hlwsmith/quickcast-script/README.md

 option screen).
 Also it will still work all from the command line with neither `whiptail` or `dialog` installed.

+The twitchcam mode places a small webcam inset in the corner (of your choosing) or your screen.

 ## Examples: